-Every day, investors buy into and sell out of different positions in the stock market, causing the market value to move up and down throughout the day on all trading days.
+Every day, investors buy into and sell out of positions in the stock market, causing the market value to move up and down throughout the day.
 Movements in market indices provide a way to track how the stock market is doing at any given point in time.

 How Often Does the Stock Market Fluctuate?

-The stock market fluctuates daily, even on days where the market is closed.
-Larger swings in the U.S. tend to happen around the first week of each month when The U.S. Bureau of Labor Statistics releases its report on change in employment levels — a recent hot-topic through the economic recovery from the pandemic.
-Increased volatility also happens during what is known as “earnings season,” which is when publicly traded companies report financials and business operations for each of the four annual quarters.
+The stock market fluctuates daily, even on days the market is closed.
+Larger swings in the U.S. tend to happen around the first week of each month when the U.S. Bureau of Labor Statistics releases its report on changes in employment levels.
+Increased market volatility also happens during what is known as earnings season, which is when publicly traded companies report financials and business operations for each of the four annual quarters.

 Factors that Change the Stock Market